Reviews don’t write themselves. Can a review request email campaign be the best way to get reviews for your business?

 There are actually a variety of ways that you can schedule campaigns to go out.

 Manually in app (individually or in bulk)

-The most common way we see Grade.us customers submitting their customers for an email review request campaign is simply by navigating to Dashboard > Review Requests.
+The most common way we see Grade.us customers submitting their customers for an email review request campaign is simply by navigating to Campaigns from the Review Requests sub-menu.

 To send out an individual email review request campaign, click the blue “Add a Recipient” button.

 You’ll get a simple modal window where you can fill in the details.

 - Email Address.
 Required for every recipient, enter the email address to which you would like to send your review requests email communications.

 - Phone.
 If you would like to also enroll this individual in your review requests SMS communications, enter their mobile phone number here.

 - First name.
 Whatever you fill in here will be used in the email template [[first_name]] placeholder